defiller/nodejs-express/readme.md

 I use nunjucks as the view engine of this application

+## Style

+I applied the bootstrap stylesheet with material design for this project

 ## Enviromnent

 I used the concept of enviromnent variables to set diferents enviromnents to run this project, they can be found inside